 - Below is a list of some of the reported top scores by a variety of NBA players.
-These results have not been confirmed.
-Some of these scores were sourced from Vertcoach.com.
+These results have not been confirmed, and are probably a mix of running leaps and some from standing starts.
+Some of these scores were originally listed on Vertcoach.com.

 - Christine Michael, a running back from Texas A&M had the highest vertical jump at the 2013 NFL combine, jumping 43 inches (109 cm).

 - V. Green from Nevada had the best result at the 2011 NFL Combine, with a 42.5 inch (108 cm) vertical jump.

 - New York Jets rookie Darrelle Revis has a 38-inch vertical jump this year (NY Times, Oct 2007).

 - Randy Moss has a vertical leap score of 51" (130 cm), while 265 lbs Jevon Kearse has a best jump of 40" (102 cm).

 - The best vertical jump at the NFL Combine is 46" by Gerald Sensabaugh (FS), from North Carolina in 2005 (more NFL combine results).

 - The father of Tuioti-Mariner of the Hawaii Warriors (NFL) competed in volleyball at the South Pacific Games, and had a 45-inch vertical jump (from the Honolulu Advertiser, March 2008).

 - Leonel Marshall reportedly has a 50" (127 cm) vertical leap from standing.
 He is the star of Men's Cuban National Volleyball team.
 Search for him on YouTube and you will see some sensational jumping action of him.